mermaidjs/mermaid-gitbook/content/usage.md

 mermaid.init(undefined, $("#someId .yetAnotherClass"));
 ```

-<aside class="warning">This type of integration is deprecated instead the preferred way of handling more complex integration is to us the mermaidAPI instead.</aside>
+> **Warning** This type of integration is deprecated instead the preferred way of handling more complex integration is to us the mermaidAPI instead.

+## Usage with webpack

+mermaid fully supports webpack.
+Here is an [working demo](https://github.com/mermaidjs/mermaid-webpack-demo).

 ## Usage with browserify